 - Travellers from industrialised countries to developing countries should not drink untreated water.
 Contaminated drinking water is a common cause of infection with HAV.
 It is advisable to drink bottled water or canned or bottled carbonated beverages.
 Preferably use bottled water to brush teeth, and try to avoid swallowing water in the shower.

 - Preferably eat hot food (steaming hot foods) and avoid foods which have been stored or served at room temperature.
 Food or water should be heated to 185°F or 85°C to kill the virus.
-Food served at any place can be contaminated but the risk is higher if you have street food.
+Food served at any place can be contaminated, but the risk is higher if you have street food.

-- Wash your hands with soap and water frequently especially before handling or preparing food, and after using the toilet.
+- Wash your hands with soap and water frequently, especially before handling or preparing food, and after using the toilet.
 Use an alcohol-based hand sanitizer if soap and water are not available.
-If you have HAV infection it is preferable to avoid preparing and serving food to others.
+If you have HAV infection, it is preferable to avoid preparing and serving food to others.

-- Clean all hard surfaces and household things such as door handles, remote control, hand rails, and computer keyboards regularly to remove germs.
+- Clean all hard surfaces and household things such as door handles, remote control, handrails, and computer keyboards regularly to remove germs.

-Read more articles on Hepatitis A Prevention
+Read more articles on Other Diseases